Cyclophosphamide Injection

 • Systemic vasculitis

-What side effects can Cyclophosphamide Injection cause?
+What are some common side effects of Cyclophosphamide Injection?

 Side effects may occur when taking Cyclophosphamide, but the majority of these effects tend to resolve spontaneously.
 Common side effects include: